davidmoten/jax-maven-plugin/README.md

 *xjc-maven-plugin* sets up the classpath dependencies and passes the arguments you provide directly through to the `com.sun.tools.xjc.Driver.run` method.

 The development of this plugin was motivated by [problems](https://github.com/mojohaus/jaxb2-maven-plugin/issues/43) with the *jaxb2-maven-plugin* with Java 9+.
-My company's codebase used *jaxb2-maven-plugin* in ~10 locations (always the `xjc` goal) and the impending EOL for Oracle Java 8 in Jan 2019 meant we needed an alternative.
+My company's codebase used *jaxb2-maven-plugin* in ~10 locations (always the `xjc` goal) and we wanted to move to OpenJDK 11+ given the EOL (unpaid) for Oracle Java 8 in January 2019.

 ## Features
 * Supports Java 8, 9, 10, 11+, generates code from DTD or XSD